Mlibizi

 Mlibizi is a village on the southern shore of Lake Kariba.
 Mlibizi is situated in Matabeleland North province in Zimbabwe.
-Mlibizi is a popular fishing resort amongst the white community and is the terminal of the Kariba Ferries, which offers car and passenger ferry service.
+Mlibizi is a popular fishing resort and is the terminal of the Kariba Ferries, which offers car and passenger ferry service.

 Mlibizi Aerodrome

 A single untarred runway exists outside the camp for use by light aircraft.

 Kariba Ferries

 Kariba Ferries is a company that operates car and passenger ferries from Kariba town to Mlibizi.
 In recent years their services have been disrupted but as of dollarisation in Zimbabwe they have resumed regular operations.